devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 i = -10;		// -10 + 2^32
 ```

-### Assign to a signed type when the value does not fit
+### Rule 3: Assign to a signed type when the value does not fit

 When any integer is converted to a signed type, the value is unchanged if it can
 be represented in the new type (that is rule 1 above) and **is